 This meant that we only needed to use the circular saw to cut down the 6′ widths.
 The edges got a gentle sanding, and I stained everything using Special Walnut.
 (We opted to nix polyurethane altogether, since these shelves will be holding All the Things that’ll just scratch it up.
 It feels less precious this way, somehow.)
 Once the plywood was ready to go, a mallet helped to ease the boards into place – top and bottom – and we used a nail gun to secure the sheets along the ladder support.

 With everything in place so far, we had a height of exactly 4″ for each shelf, and although we initially planned on using the leftover 1/4″ plywood to create the false fronts, we figured that for the amount of work we’d already put into these shelves, we should make it count.
 And so, we picked up 1×6 aspen planks, ripped them down to 4″ on the table saw, stained them, and, finally, popped them on with our nail gun.
 It was absolutely worth it!

 You guys!
 We love them.
 The project turned out way better than we imagined it would, and we both joked that they were too nice for the workshop!
 In any case, the goal was to make them super strong (check!) and durable (check!), and we can’t wait to load them up.

 We have a few more finishing touches for the room that we’d like to finish up this week, but it’s so close to being complete!
-And then maybe – maybe – we might be able to finish the kitchen.
+These DIY floating shelves will change the way we’re able to use the space!
+And once we’re organized in the workshop, maybe – maybe – we might be able to finish the kitchen.
 Word on the street is that our back door will be here mid-May, I say, as I knock on wood.